 What about St Ives fishing trips?

 If you don’t fancy the DIY approach, there are fishing trips from the harbour in St Ives.
 Bluefin Charters have a range of fishing trip options, from the family-friendly mackerel fishing trip starting at £20, to chartering the boat plus the skipper for a day.
-The Dolly P offers fishing trips as well as pleasure trips to Seal Island and Godrevy Island.
-The mackerel fishing expeditions in the summer use traditional hand lines, ideal for new and young fishers.
+The Dolly P offers pleasure trips to Seal Island and Godrevy Island.
+The mackerel fishing expeditions on Bluefin in the summer use rods and reels, ideal for new and young fishers.

 Is there coarse fishing in St Ives?